Edventure AI Onboarding Kit

 What is Hermes?

 Hermes (by Nous Research) is an open-source AI agent that grows with you.
-Unlike a plain chatbot, it keeps persistent memory, builds reusable skills, and runs as a long-lived agent you can talk to from a terminal, a gateway, or a native desktop app.
+Unlike a plain chatbot, it keeps persistent memory, builds reusable skills, and runs as a long-lived agent.
+In this kit it runs as a web dashboard — in Docker, on Ollama Cloud — that you open in the browser (no install, no GPU).

 Three things make it different: